-Just about any notebook under $400 will serve your most basic needs, but some inevitably do it a whole lot better than others.
-We are aware that these laptops are probably the cheapest you could possibly find, but then again, if you aren’t a very power-hungry user and you’re planning to use it for casual, business or school purposes (as these are the purposes these laptops are mostly used for) than don’t think twice about buying one.
+Just about any notebook under $400 will serve your most basic needs, but some inevitably will do it a whole lot better than others.
+We are aware that these laptops are probably the cheapest you could possibly find, but then again, if you aren’t a very demanding user and are planning to use it for casual, business or school purposes (as these are the main use cases for these laptops) then don’t think twice about buying one.

 The best performance you can get for under 400 dollars?

 I think that most budget-minded consumers are searching online for the best laptops under 400 dollars because they don’t know exactly where to start or what to expect for such a low price point.
 While some are looking to get the absolute best performance for the money, others are more specific about the set of features they need or the laptop brand they are loyal to like Dell, HP, ASUS, Acer, Lenovo, Sony, Toshiba, Samsung, Gateway, etc.

 Sometimes I’m really surprised to see how powerful a laptop for such a low price can be.
 Even more, with a little bit of luck, you can find a sale on some of the better laptops, thus making them fit the price range around 400 dollars (give or take 50 dollars).
 Finding such bargains is what we are trying to accomplish with this website.

 Helping you pick the best laptop for your needs is where our motivation comes from.
 While doing our own research we’re scouring all over the internet for the latest benchmark test results, official guides and manuals from the manufacturers & other authority magazines, reviews and ratings, new deals available online.
 Based on what we find we then add the laptops we like most to this list.